pkamb/PowerKey/README.md

 This behavior has been corrected in later versions of OS X, so please take the time to upgrade from Mavericks if possible.

 If using Mavericks, you will need to run an additional command to enable PowerKey.

-Please see the section ["Additional steps for OS X 10.9 Mavericks"](https://github.com/pkamb/PowerKey#additional-steps-for-os-x-109-mavericks) for more information.
+Please see [Issue #14](https://github.com/pkamb/PowerKey/issues/14) for more information.

 ## Support